What's that Lassie? There's a drink in the well?

 Well Rum: Top 5

 - El Dorado 8 Year.
 The youngest of El Dorado's offerings, the 8-year aged rum has a soft oak and caramel taste.
 This 80-proof rum finds the perfect balance between cost and flavor and is perfect for cocktails.
+It's perfect for anyone looking to learn how to make a cocktail with rum.

 - Bankers Club Silver Rum.
 This mild 80-proof rum has the perfect, light taste to compliment any mixed drink for a great price.